ghodouss/CleanBeats.ai/README.md

 We had a great time building this!
-Shout out to the staff at SBHacks for hosting a fantastic hackathon environment, a beautiful campus and fantastic food!
+Shout out to the staff at SBHacks for hosting a fantastic hackathon on a beautiful campus with delicious food!